freelensapp/freelens-node-pod-menu/README.md

 <!-- markdownlint-enable MD013 -->

+Warning!
+This extension is deprecated.

-This Freelens extension adds back the node and pod menu functionality.
+This Freelens extension added back the node and pod menu functionality.

-## Installing this extension

-In Freelens, navigate to the Extensions list.
-In the text box, enter the name of this plugin:

-`@freelensapp/freelens-node-pod-menu`

-Click "Install", and after a few moments, the plugin should appear in the list of installed extensions and be enabled.
+Currently this is an empty package that does not provide any functionlity.

 ## How to build this extension locally